zephyrproject-rtos/zephyr/doc/application/apps_kernel_conf.rst

 Before you begin
 ----------------

-* Review the kernel configuration options available and know which ones you want to temporarily set for your application.
+* Ensure you have created an application directory, as described in :ref:`apps_structure`.

-  See the :ref:`configuration` for a brief description of each option.
+* Review the kernel configuration options available and know which ones you want to set for your application.

-* Be aware of any dependencies among the kernel configuration options.
+  Be aware of any dependencies involving these options.

-* Confirm an application :file:`Makefile` exists for your application.
+* Ensure the Zephyr environment variables are set for each console terminal;

-* Confirm the Zephyr environment variable is set for each console terminal; see :ref:`apps_common_procedures`.
+  see :ref:`apps_common_procedures`.

 Steps
 -----